-Are you using affiliate links on your blog or your social platforms, and do you want to make sure that you’re complying with the Federal Trade Commission (FTC) regulations by adding your affiliate marketing disclaimers in the right places?
+Are you using affiliate links on your blog or your social platforms, and do you want to make sure that you’re complying with the FTC (Federal Trade Commission) requirements (not law) by adding your affiliate disclosure statement in the right places?

 We all know how affiliate marketing works and that it is also a great way to make money online.
 However, there are rules that need to be followed in order to stay compliant with the FTC.

 If you don’t follow these rules, then you could face fines or even lose your business.
 That’s why it’s important that you know how to properly disclose affiliate links so that you don’t run into any issues down the line.

 In this post, I will cover what an affiliate link disclaimer is and why they’re important for both affiliate marketers and customers alike.

 I will also show you how to properly disclose your affiliate disclaimer, and if you don’t know how to phrase yours, I will provide an affiliate disclosure example or two below.